Birbery Reading Program

 The five winners of the Quiz Bowl will go on to the Committee!

 Birbery Committee meets at Baldwin Public Library May 18th

 The Birbery is a reading program designed by Birmingham Media Specialists for all Birmingham Public School 6th, 7th, and 8th graders.
 It is a “Mock Newbery” program.
 The real Newbery is an award given each year in January for “the most distinguished contribution to American literature for children in the preceding year.”
-The BPS Media Specialists chose ten books that they believe are front-runners for the real Newbery Award.
+The BPS Media Specialists and Baldwin librarians chose 10 exceptional books that they believe are front-runners for the real Newbery Award.

 To compete in the Quiz Bowl (and enjoy a delicious lunch):